ICIJ/qdir/README.md

 # Qdir

-A CLI program for putting every path in a directory tree into a Redis list.
+A CLI program for putting every file path in a directory tree into a Redis list.

 # Usage